 Effective Date of Coverage.
 Effective Date of Coverage means the date when an Enrolled Employee and Eligible Family Members' coverage under the Plan begins.
-The Effective Date of Coverage for this Plan generally is:

-(A) If you are a non-union Eligible Employee, as of the first day of the calendar month immediately following or coincident with your first date of employment as an Eligible Employee.
+The Effective Date of Coverage for this Plan generally is the first day of the calendar month immediately following or coincident with your first date of employment as an Eligible Employee.